ExpeditionRPG/expedition/docs/qdl_guide.md

 ### Icons

 You can embed inline icons to make your quest more visually interesting!
-Simply add `[icon_name]` to roleplaying text, instructions or choices.
+Simply add `:icon_name:` to roleplaying text, instructions or choices.

 Visit the [icon help page](icons.md) to learn more and see what icons are available.